 - Multi-purpose: A good tool should not be limited to just data migration tasks but should be flexible to be used for a range of ETL processes and integration tasks, such as switching versions of SQL Server or loading data from APIs/third-party services.

 In this section, we explain the data migration process with a step-by-step guide for you to follow.
 We will assume that you are migrating from one Microsoft SQL Server instance to another (and have already set up the schemas/data definitions in the destination instance).
-Here is how you can carry out your next data migration project with Astera Centerprise:
+Here is how you can carry out your next SQL data migration project to different databases, such as SalesForce, Oracle, and many others, with Astera Centerprise.

 - Add a connector for the source SQL Server database by adding the connection parameters (access credentials and database name).
 This can be an on-premises SQL Server database, as illustrated in the example.